gongzix/NeuroClips/README.md

 python -m scripts.neuroclips --config configs/NeuroClips/control.yaml
 ```

-The pre-trained weights you should prepare are in [here](Animatediff/required_weight.txt).
+The names of pre-trained weights you should prepare are in [here](Animatediff/required_weight.txt) and the weights in huggingface in [here](https://huggingface.co/guoyww/animatediff/tree/main)

 ## 🖼️ Reconstruction Demos
 ### *Human Behavior*